guapa0girl/gdg.guapa/README.md

 I am a **2nd-year Computer Scinence** student at **SeoulTech**.
 I aspire to delve into the study of **front-end development** and **design**.

 > **Go GDG on Campus : Seoultech**
-> Let's creat an amazing project together!!
+> Let's creat an amazing project together!!.

 ## Expertise